leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 }
 ```

-Now, if I run the integration test and cancel it before it is completed, it may alter the database in a way that breaks the upcoming test runs (for instance, executing the mutation `updatePost` needs to be reverted immediately after).
-As the local Lando webserver is a single instance, I need to regenerate the data to the original state.
+If I run the integration test and cancel it before it is completed, it may alter the database in a way that breaks the upcoming test runs (for instance, executing the mutation `updatePost` needs to be reverted immediately after).
+When this happens, since the local Lando webserver is a permanent single instance (as opposed to InstaWP, which is created and destroyed per test run), I need to regenerate the data into the original state.
 I could rebuild the webserver, but that takes a bit of time.
 Instead, I can simply reset the database via the `"reset-db"` script, and have it call `"install-site"` to re-install the WordPress site:

 ```json
 {